 Fundamental law of memory recall

-There are some classic theoretical models that can fit the above empirical data for memory retrieval well.
-One old theory is called probabilistic search of associative memory (SAM) (Raaijmakers and Shiffrin, 1980; 1981), which assumes all presented stimuli are stored in memory buffers, and the recall process is modeled as a series of attempted probabilistic sampling of memory items until a certain number of failed attempts is reached.
-Another influential theory is temporal context model (TCM) (Howard and Kahana, 2002; Polyn, Norman, & Kahana, 2009), which further considers the time-dependent context to reproduce the end-of-list recency and lag-recency effects of free recall (Murdock, 1962; Kahana, 1996).
-However, these models have many parameters that have to be tuned for each size of the learning set (\(S\)) and are too complex to reveal the fundamental neural network mechanism of memory retrieval (Grossberg and Pearson, 2008).
-A series of recent work from Sandro Romani, Mikhail Katkov, Misha Tsodyks, and their collaborators (Romani et al., 2013; Recanatesi, 2015; Katkov et al., 2017; Naim et al., 2020) propose a simple neural network model of memory recall which gives the scaling law similar to Standing (1973) without free parameters.
-According to their theory, there exists a fundamental relationship between the number of recalled items (\(R\)) and the number of items retained in memory (\(M\)), which can be expressed as
+There are several classic theoretical models that can effectively explain the empirical data for memory retrieval.
+One such theory is the probabilistic search of associative memory (SAM) model (Raaijmakers and Shiffrin, 1980; 1981).
+SAM assumes that all presented stimuli are stored in memory buffers, and the recall process is modeled as a series of probabilistic attempts to sample memory items until a certain number of failed attempts is reached.
+Another influential theory is the temporal context model (TCM) (Howard and Kahana, 2002; Polyn, Norman, & Kahana, 2009).
+TCM considers time-dependent context to replicate the effects of end-of-list recency and lag-recency in free recall (Murdock, 1962; Kahana, 1996).
+However, these models involve numerous parameters that need to be fine-tuned for each learning set size (\(S\)) and are too complex to reveal the fundamental neural network mechanism of memory retrieval (Grossberg and Pearson, 2008).

 Figure 2 in Naim et al. (2020).
 The average number of words (sentences) recalled as a function of the average number of words (sentences) retained in memory.
 Black line: Theoretical prediction (\(R =\sqrt{3\pi M/2}\)).
 Green line: experimental results for presentation rate 1 word/sec.
 Yellow line: experimental results for presentation rate 1.5 word/sec.
 Blue line: experimental results for short sentences of common knowledge facts.

-The theory not only produces the scaling law that was empirically summarized by psychologists, but also tell us about the parameters of the scaling law.
-Where there does the strange constant \(d = \sqrt{3\pi/2}\approx 2.17\) come from?
-And how do we understand the exponent \(\theta = 0.5\)?
-Through the rest part of the article, we will gain some mathematical insights.
+The theory not only generates the scaling law that psychologists have empirically summarized but also provides insights into the parameters of the scaling law.
+Where does the peculiar constant \(d = \sqrt{3\pi/2} \approx 2.17\) originate?
+And how do we interpret the exponent \(\theta = 0.5\)?
+In the remaining sections of this article, we will delve into the mathematical details to gain a deeper understanding.

 Associative memory networks